G-Research/spark-dgraph-connector/README.md

 The connector supports filter pushdown to improve efficiency when reading only sub-graphs.
 This is supported only in conjunction with the [predicate partitioner](#partitioning-by-predicates).
-Spark filters cannot be pushed for any column and any data source because columns have different meaning.
+Spark filters can only be pushed for some column and data source because columns may have different meaning.
 Columns can be of the following types:

 |Column Type|Description|Type |Columns|Sources|